sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/compare_2_jpd_configs_for_drift/compare_2_jpd_configs_v2.md

 Using permissions API '/access/api/v2/permissions' for JPD1 at 'https://serverid1.jfrog.io' with version 7.88.0
 Using permissions API '/access/api/v2/permissions' for JPD2 at 'https://serverid2.jfrog.io' with version 7.88.0
 ```
+The script outputs the differences between the two JPDs in a tabular format, including entity types, entities common to both JPDs, entities unique to each JPD, and the count difference of entities between JPDs.
+An example report is in [jpd_diff.txt](output/jpd_diff.txt) and [output_v2.txt](output/output_v2.txt)

 ## Troubleshooting